Boundary Lipschitz Regularity and the Hopf Lemma for Fully Nonlinear Elliptic Equations: Introduction

+Since we consider viscosity solutions of fully nonlinear elliptic equations, we briefly introduces some notions in this respect (see \cite{MR1376656,MR1351007,MR1118699} for more details).
+We call $F:S^n\rightarrow \mathbb{R}$ a fully nonlinear uniformly elliptic operator with ellipticity constants $0<\lambda\leq \Lambda$ if

-Since we consider the viscosity solutions of fully nonlinear elliptic equations, we use the standard notions and notations such as Pucci operators $M^+,M^-$ and Pucci class $\underline{S},\bar{S},S$ etc. For the details in this respect, we refer to \cite{MR1351007,MR1376656,MR1118699}.
-Throughout this paper, we call a constant universal if it depends only on the space dimension $n$, the uniform ellipticity constants $\lambda$ and $\Lambda$.
+where $S^n$ denotes the set of $n\times n$ symmetric matrices; $\|N\|$ is the spectral radius of $N$ and $N\geq 0$ means the nonnegativeness.
+A constant is called universal if it depends only on the dimension $n$ and the ellipticity constants $\lambda$ and $\Lambda$.

+Next, we introduce the notion of viscosity solution. \begin{definition} Let $u\in C(\Omega)$ and $f\in L^{n}(\Omega)$.
+We say that $u$ is an $L^n$-viscosity subsolution (resp., supersolution) of